juniajacinto7/KickIt-iOS-Application/README.md

 * [x] User accesses a map that can focus and expand with details becoming more explicit as the map focuses
 * [x] User can place and delete a marker on any location on the map
 * [x] Markers have an extra option for adding text and images which can be used for details about the location or what is going on at that location
-* [ ] Users can send location invites to friends
-* [ ] Users can filter which individuals can view their markers/invites
 * [x] User can log in and log out
 * [x] User can upload photos